How to Define EA Projects

 On the one hand EA should not be attached to any specific engineering platform, whatever its merits, on the other hand EA projects should be anchored to commonly accepted architectural concepts as to ensure their interoperability with leading engineering platforms.

-On that account Caminao ensure interoperability through four well understood methodological bridges: Zachmann (for modeling), Agile and use cases (for business-oriented projects), and MBSE (for engineering processes).
+On that account the Pagoda blueprint ensure interoperability through four well understood methodological bridges: Zachmann (for modeling), Agile and use cases (for business-oriented projects), and MBSE (for engineering processes).

 learning curve: thorough documentation, on print and online